Dani-24/2DPhysicsEngine/README.md

 -----------------------

-This also include an amazing bad clone from Worms just to test that my bullshit code works.
+This also include an amazing bad clone from Worms just to test that this "thing" works.

 (*This last part is currently under development*)